ncatlab/nlab-content/pages/5/0/2/3/3205/content.md

 ## Further developments

 [[André]]: I have interrupted working in the CatLab last Spring because of some urgent things to do.
 I hope to return in some near future.
-There was recently a discussion in the category list about terminology in the CatLab (the "evil" terminology).
-The discussion drifted toward the implication of John Baez on fighting the ecological disaster.
-I applauded to John's involvement, but I believe his position is overly pessimistic.
+There was recently a discussion in the category list about terminology used in the CatLab (the "evil" terminology).
+The discussion drifted and John mentioned his implication into fighting the ecological disaster.
+I applaud to John's involvement, but I believe his position is overly pessimistic.
 But my reply to John was blocked by the moderator of the category list for technical reasons that I do not understand.
 I am reproducing this reply here:

 > October 1,2010